jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 Per letter

 {:.question}
-How do these market constraints push people/customers to engage in new kinds of behaviors
+How do these market constraints push people/customers to engage in new kinds of behaviors?

 {:.answer}
 They created code books, as short hand for long messages.